emmanueldevfr/user-interface-bollard-antitheft-bike/README.md

 Although originally a study project, you can contribute to the community.
 However, very few updates will be available in the future.

+### Thank you ❤

+Thanks to Jérémy S. for the PHP programming of this project.